Legal language - We try to explain any legal language as we go along, but there is also a ‘What does it mean?’ section at the end.

 What is a defendant?

-‘Defendant’ is what the law calls the person, company or organisation that you take court action against.
+‘Defendant’ is what the law calls the person, company or organisation whom you have taken court action against.
 Sometimes there may be more than one defendant because, for example, you think that more than just the one person, company or organisation shares responsibility for what happened to you.

-This guide will help you find the right defendant if you:
+This guide will help you find the right defendant and get all their details correctly if you:

-- are suing (starting a civil claim) in either England or Wales, and
+- are taking someone to court in either England or Wales, and

 - your case involves a claim for £25,000 or less, and